joshpasqualetto/sparkle-aws-demo/README.md

 The provided tests useful during development are rubocop, food critic and test kitchen.
 If you would like to use test kitchen please see [Using this code (Locally)](#Using-this-code-(Locally)) rubocop provides ruby lint checking and foodcritic applies best practice tests against the single cookbook we have.

-`rubocop` will run rubocops in the repo
-`foodcritic` will run your foodcritic tests
-`rake test` will run rubocop, foodcritic AND serverspec tests, however you need to ensure demoapp stack is up and running for it to pass.
+`bundle exec rubocop -D --format offenses --format progress --fail-level W` will run rubocops in the repo `bundle exec foodcritic chef/cookbooks` will run your foodcritic ests `rake test` will run rubocop, foodcritic AND serverspec tests, however you need to ensure demoapp stack is up and running for it to pass.
+`bundle exec guard` Runs tests while you work

 ## Security
 * Does not use SSL